aoout/obsidian-rss-copyist/README.md

 ## Usage

 Create a folder to represent a feed.
-Place the feed.md file and template.md file in its root directory to represent feedsurl and templates.
+Place the {{feed}}.md file and template.md file in its parent's root directory to represent feedsurl and templates.

 ## My Template